Empowering adolescent girls and young women through education

 - Component 4: Building the data and evidence-base needed for gender-responsive education policies and actions

-Grounded in the collective commitment of three UN agencies, UNESCO, UN Women, UNFPA, their expertise and shared vision to achieve the 2030 Agenda, the Joint Programme provides a solid platform for Member States, donors, foundations, the private sector and other stakeholders that are interested and committed to the promotion of gender equality and girls’ and women’s empowerment to come on board as partners.
+Grounded in the collective commitment of three UN agencies, UNESCO, UN Women, UNFPA, the Joint Programme provides a solid platform for Member States, donors, foundations, the private sector and other stakeholders interested and committed to the promotion of gender equality and girls’ and women’s empowerment through educational opportunities to join the Joint Programme as partners.